Milan Senić

-Milan Senić (Милан Сенић; born 11 July 1997) is a Serbian football forward, who plays for SC Düsseldorf-West in the Oberliga Niederrhein.
+Milan Senić (Милан Сенић; born 11 July 1997) is a Serbian football forward.

 Born in Szeged, as a member of a Serbian ethnic group, Senić holds both Hungarian and Serbian citizenship.

 Club career

 Early years

 Senić started playing football with local football school Tisza Volán.
 Coming to German side, Senić played with TuS Koblenz before he joined Bayer Leverkusen youth sistem.
 Passing throw the club academy, Senić also played in the UEFA Youth League in 2014 and 2015.
 Next he overgrown youth categories, Senić was loaned to TSG Neustrelitz for a half-season in 2016.
 After he refused to extend the contract with Bayer Leverkusen, Senić left the club as a free agent.

 Red Star Belgrade

 On 9 January 2017, Senić signed four-and-a-half-year deal with Red Star Belgrade, when general director of the club, Zvezdan Terzić, compared him with Cristiano Ronaldo.
 After he spent the winter break off-season with the club, he was loaned to the Serbian First League OFK Beograd on dual registration until the end of season, also playing with Red Star reserves.
 In summer 2017, Senić moved on loan to Hungarian side BFC Siófok.